Floriannue/CORApy/readme_florian.md

 ## Task
-Your task is to translate missing `Interval methodes` and any associated missing tests (and create addtional test cases if the matlab ones are not comprehensiv)
+Your task is to translate missing `Interval methodes` and any associated missing tests (and create addtional test cases for the matlab logic if the matlab ones are not comprehensiv)